Toukie/KOS/GAPAPOV/Previous Versions/v 1.0.1/README.txt

 Then drag the /Script/ folder from the zip file into your KSP install's /Ships/ folder and merge the folders if needed.

-If you already have an old version of GAPAPOV installed, delete:
-	- lib_toukie (folder)
-	- exe_toukie (folder)
-	- bootup_toukie (file inside of the boot folder)

 To open the KOS terminal right click the KOS processor and activate it.
 When IN ORBIT type the following to start the program, press the ENTER key to finish the sentence:

 copypath("0:/boot/bootup_toukie", "").